You or your staff can complete these steps, but if your staff perform step 3 your handwritten signature is required.

 - Decide when you’d like to hold your debate.
 The deadline for submitting applications is Wednesday at 7pm (or the time the House finishes, if that’s earlier) for adjournment debates on the following Tuesday to the Monday after that.

-- Fill in an application form (download an application form (Word doc, 42KB) from the intranet or get a hard copy from the Table Office or Procedural Hub).
+- Fill in an application form (download an application form (Word doc, 42KB) from the intranet or get a hard copy from the Table Office).
 Tick the box to specify that you want to apply for an adjournment debate (the same form is used for Westminster Hall debates).
 The form asks:

 - which week’s ballot you want to enter and whether there are any dates to avoid